Edge Detection and Image Overlay with Impaired Frame

 Align Video is implemented as a variant subsystem.
 You can use the variable VERSION in workspace to select which one of the two versions you want to simulate.

-Please note that starting in R2017a the Pixel Stream Aligner block replaces the Align Video subsystem shown here.
+Note: Starting in R2017a the Pixel Stream Aligner block replaces the Align Video subsystem shown here.
 This new block makes setting the line buffer size and number of lines much easier and generates HDL code.
-You should use the Pixel Stream Aligner block in all new designs.
+In new designs, use the Pixel Stream Aligner block rather than the Align Video subsystem.
+For an example of how to use the block, see docid:visionhdl_examples.example-ex56724306.

 First Version of Align Video